HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/services/output/index.rst

 HTTP Error Codes
 ##################
-Holmes Services attempts to return appropriate HTTP Error Codes when a requested for analysis.
+Holmes Services attempts to return appropriate HTTP error code when a requested for analysis.
 This codes will be used by the watchdog to manage results.

 The Error codes table follow this pattern:

-200 (OK) - Service returns analysis results in JSON format.
+- 200 (OK) - Service returns analysis results in JSON format.
-4XX (client errors)
+- 4XX (client errors)
-5XX (server errors) from Service logic section
+- 5XX (server errors) from Service logic section
-6XX - Custom Errors
+- 6XX - Custom Errors

-If the service returns an error, it returns an empty JSON format and corresponding error code.

-List of Errors codes:

 These are general error codes: